Transfer Pricing in Nicaragua

 Concept and Regulation in Nicaragua

-The Transfer Pricing regime in Nicaragua was introduced by Law No. 822 or “Ley de Concertación Tributaria” (Tax Concertation Law), published in La Gaceta No. 241 of December 17, 2012.
+The Transfer Pricing regime in Nicaragua was introduced by Law No. 822, or Tax Concertation Law, published in La Gaceta No. 241 on December 17, 2012.

-This is understood as those prices or values agreed for transactions performed among related parties or also known as intercompany transactions.
+It concerns those prices or values agreed for related party or intercompany transactions.

-This principle is also included in the Nicaraguan Transfer Pricing legislation, in Article 96 of the Law, which states that transactions among related parties must be valued according to the prices agreed upon by independent third parties in comparable transactions.
+This principle is also included in the Nicaraguan Transfer Pricing legislation, in Article 96 of the Law, which states that related party transactions must be valued according to the prices agreed upon by independent third parties in comparable transactions.

-On the other hand, Article 97 of the Law mentions that the General Directorate of Revenue has the authority to verify that the transactions carried out between related parties have been valued in accordance with the arm’s length principle and may make the corresponding adjustments.
+On the other hand, Article 97 of the Law mentions that the General Directorate of Revenue has the authority to verify that the related party transactions have been valued according to the Arm’s Length Principle and may adjust accordingly.

 Application Scope of Transfer Pricing in Nicaragua

-• Transactions performed among a taxpayer resident in the country and non-resident related parties.
+• Performed transactions between a taxpayer resident in the country and non-resident-related parties.

-• Transactions performed between a resident and those operating under the free trade zone regime.
+• Performed transactions between a resident and those operating under the free trade zone regime.

-Such transactions, as indicated in the aforementioned article, will be those having effects on the determination of income tax in the tax period under analysis.
+Such transactions, as indicated in the aforementioned article, will affect the determination of income tax in the tax reporting period.

 According to Article 94 of the Law, the following are considered related parties:

-• When a company controls or owns, directly or indirectly, at least 40% of the capital of another company.
+• A company directly or indirectly controlling or owning at least 40% of the capital of another company.

-• When two companies have five or less persons who directly or indirectly control or own together at least 40% of the capital stock.
+• Two companies with five or fewer persons directly or indirectly controlling or owning at least 40% of the capital stock.

-• Two companies belonging to the same business unit.
+• Two corporate members of the same business unit.

-• The person resident in the country in relation to its exclusive agent or distributor resident abroad.
+• The person resident in the country regarding its exclusive agent or distributor resident abroad.

-• The person resident in the country regarding to its permanent establishments abroad.
+• The person resident in the country regarding its permanent establishments abroad.

-• The permanent establishment located in the country with respect to its parent company abroad.
+• The permanent establishment in the country regarding its parent company abroad.

-It should be noted that for the first case indicated above, an individual will also be considered to own the indicated proportion of the capital, if the ownership of this corresponds, directly or indirectly, to the spouse or person related in kinship, either by blood up to the fourth degree or affinity up to the second degree.
+It should be noted that, for the first case indicated above, an individual will also own the indicated amount in the capital if the ownership of this corresponds, directly or indirectly, to the spouse or person related in kinship, either by blood up to the fourth degree or affinity up to the second degree.

 Transfer Pricing Methodology in Nicaragua

-With the purpose to determine whether the values agreed in transactions with related parties comply with the Arm’s Length principle, Article 100 of the Law states that the following methods may be used:
+In order to determine whether the values agreed upon in related party transactions comply with the Arm’s Length Principle, Article 100 of the Law states the following methods:

 • Resale Price Method.